Multimodal Fusion and Vision-Language Models: A Survey for Robot Vision: Multimodal Fusion in Robot Vision Tasks

 The visual modality is crucial for manipulation tasks, providing information about object position, shape, and layout.
 However, relying only on vision limits the robot's task understanding.
 To address this, VLA models integrate language to process natural language instructions, bridging gaps in visual perception.
 For example, the RT-2~\cite{brohan2023rt} model aligns visual and language representations via pretraining, allowing the robot to generate control commands from linguistic input using a Transformer architecture to map high-level semantics to actions.
 Additionally, the RoboMamba~\cite{liu2024robomamba} model incorporates action dynamics into the multimodal fusion framework, optimizing vision, language, and action for task planning.
 The 3D-VLA~\cite{zhen20243d} model enhances visual representation by generating 3D point clouds and depth maps, improving task precision and robustness with language-guided action generation in dynamic environments.
-Efficient alignment of multimodal features is critical, with OpenVLA~\cite{kim2024openvla} using Low-Rank Adaptation (LoRA) for parameter-efficient fusion, while DeeR-VLA~\cite{yue2024deer} optimizes reasoning with a dynamic early-exit mechanism to reduce computational overhead.
-These methods enhance task success rates and enable efficient deployment on resource-constrained platforms.
-Furthermore, VoxPoser~\cite{huang2023voxposer} introduces a language-driven affordance inference mechanism to generate 3D value maps for complex manipulation tasks, dynamically adjusting manipulation strategies through semantic reasoning for real-time adaptation in dynamic environments.
+OpenVLA~\cite{kim2024openvla} employs Low-Rank Adaptation (LoRA) to efficiently fine-tune VLMs, achieving cross-modal alignment with minimal trainable parameters.
+This design enables effective instruction following and generalization, particularly suited for deployment on resource-constrained robotic platforms.
+However, its focus on benchmark instruction tasks overlooks the continuous visual perception and fine-grained spatial reasoning needed in real-world robotics.
+Additionally, while LoRA ensures parameter efficiency, it may limit the model's expressiveness in complex multimodal scenarios, such as indoor manipulation or dynamic path planning, where detailed spatial understanding is critical.
+VoxPoser~\cite{huang2023voxposer} introduces a language-driven affordance reasoning framework that generates 3D value maps to guide complex manipulation.
+It excels in zero-shot generalization to novel objects and environments by linking natural language to 3D spatial actions.
+Yet, its reliance on voxel-based representations leads to high memory and compute costs, especially in large or high-resolution scenes.
+Moreover, the use of offline language models restricts real-time interaction and replanning, posing challenges for closed-loop control in dynamic robotic tasks.

 In summary, multimodal feature fusion methods based on VLA models leverage the complementary strengths of visual, language, and action modalities to provide robots with robust perception and decision-making capabilities for manipulation tasks.
 These approaches not only significantly enhance the model’s ability to understand task semantics and plan actions but also open up new possibilities for deploying robots in dynamic and complex environments.